Host a meeting

 The first event of the year (held in the month of May) includes the Annual Member Assembly, the Public Policy Forum, as well as technical workshops and training activities; it also includes panels on topics of Interest to the community and other technical forums in which the entire regional community participates.
 Other major regional organizations contributing to Internet development and stability such as LACTLD (the ccTLD Operators Association) and LAC-IX (the Internet Exchange Point Association) co-locate their own annual meetings and member assemblies with the May LACNIC event.

-The second annual event (September-October) is similar to the first, and is co-located with LACNOG (the Latin American and Caribbean Network Operators Forum).
+The second annual event (October) is similar to the first, and is co-located with LACNOG (the Latin American and Caribbean Network Operators Forum).

 By geographically rotating these events, LACNIC seeks to promote local community engagement in participation and decision-making spaces.
 This makes LACNIC events the most important Internet meeting in the LAC region.